ZeroTzu/ID_FinalAssignment/README.md

 This project is written with web languages (i.e., HTML, CSS, and vanilla JavaScript); [index.html](https://github.com/ZeroTzu/ID_FinalAssignment/blob/main/index.html) is the main entry point.

+The three of us wore different hats throughout the duration of the project, and no one person was static in the role taken.
+A rough overview of the roles we've done include:

+- the UI/UX;
+- the front-end;
+- styling;
+- the back-end (particularly, but not exclusively, using the Firebase SDK); and
+- bug-fixing and fire-fighting.

+We didn't assign each person to a particular page to work on, but rather had each person help out wherever help is needed.
+We therefore cannot attribute each page to be done by one person only.

 ## Features

 ### User stories